Otazka/MonoAgent/README.md

    - Verify GitHub token has `repo` scope
    - Check organization permissions if creating repos in an org

+5. **Project Not Found (Project Mode)**
+   - Ensure project directories exist in the repository
+   - Check that `PROJECTS` variable contains valid directory names

+6. **Repository Already Exists**
+   - The agent will skip creation if repositories already exist
+   - Use `force_update_repos.py` to update existing repositories with new content
+   - Or delete existing repositories manually if you want to recreate them

+7. **Virtual Environment Issues**
+   - Always activate the virtual environment: `source venv/bin/activate`
+   - If you get module errors, reinstall dependencies: `pip install -r requirements.txt`

 ### Debug Mode

 Enable debug logging by modifying the script: